redpesk-common/canbus-binding/docs/3-Plugins.md

 make generated-plugin
 make install_generated-plugin
 ```

+The `make generated-plugin` will automatically generate you plugin's sources.
+You can also manually generate it with `make generate_generated-plugin`.

 Now activate the plugin in the can-low-level.
 To do so, edit the control-rp-can-low-level.json file to